lelia/Copy-to-Another-Repository/README.md

   push:
     branches: [ main ]
     paths:
-      - 'README.md'  # limit trigger to the target-filepath.
+      - 'README.md'  # limit trigger to the target-path.
                      # It's not elegant to set same value in two options but
                      # there is no way to retrieve this value in composite action.